Surprise a beekeeper over the holiday period. Check out the PerfectBee Gift Guide for Beekeepers.

 On top of your queen excluder (or your highest box) goes your honey box.
 This is probably smaller than the deep boxes you used for the hive body.
 Fill it with the frames that fit, just as you did for the hive body.

-Last but not least is the outer cover, somtimes called the top cover.
-Lots of outer covers are telescoping, meaning they’re larger than the hive and their edges fit down over the sides, like a the largest section of a collapsible telescope.
-Set this over your inner cover.
+Set the top cover over your inner cover.
 There should be some wiggle room from front to back.
 Push it so the back of the outer cover is up against the inner cover - this will leave some space in the front so the bees can use the upper entrance if one exists.